StockwatchDev/application_settings/README.md

     @staticmethod
     def get_app_basename() -> str:
-        """Return the string that describes the application base name""" return "example"
+        """Return the application base name.

+        This name, with a preceding dot, will also be the folder name in the home directory that will store the config.
+I.e., for the case here: ~/.example
+        """
+        return "example"

 ```